Hello, sleep seekers! Hybrid vs Memory Foam vs Innerspring Mattresses - Let's Figure This Out!

 🎯 Decision Matrix for Canadian Buyers

-- You sleep hot or live in humid climates (Eastern Canada)
+- You sleep hot or live in humid climates (Sleep In and Restonic cooling technology)

 - You're a combination sleeper or share the bed with different preferences